Endairion/chatbot-ai/README.md

 For `/update`, it would update the vector database if there is new entry of documents.
 It would take a lot of time for the vector database to update, depends on your machine.

+To use the application you will still need to create API Key for `OpenAI`.
+First head to https://platform.openai.com/ and sign up and account or you could use any account.
+Head to the dashboard and create a new secret key.
+Save the key to an `.env` file in the folder `chatbot-ai`.
+API Key should look like: `sk-......`.
+Inside the `.env` file should look like this

+> OPENAI_API_KEY = sk-........

+It should all be working just fine by now!
+Anything feel free to contact me through my email or personal phone.